$57 Find Cheap Flights from Indianapolis to North America - Compare and Save

 What’s the cheapest day of the week to fly from Indianapolis to North America?

-If you are looking for a flight deal from Indianapolis to North America, look for departures on Saturdays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from North America, Tuesday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Indianapolis to North America, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
+When flying back from North America, Thursday is the cheapest day to fly and Monday is the most expensive.

 How far in advance should I book a flight from Indianapolis to North America?